yousefelassal/quote-cron/README.md

 > No party has a monopoly on wisdom.
 No democracy works without compromise.

 > The real problem is not whether machines think but whether men do.

+> Friendship with oneself is all important because without it one cannot be friends with anybody else in the world.